orkhasnat/Foxs-Tale/README.md

     - Boost: This item accelerates the ball.
 Although it is difficult to control initially, with practice, skilled players can learn to take advantage of its increased velocity.
     - Protection: This item grants temporary invincibility, allowing you to pass through spikes unharmed.
     - Slowdown: This item slows down time, making it easier to navigate through obstacles and spikes.
 It's a game-changer in the later part of the game.
-- High Score System: The high-score system allows players to keep track of their personal best scores and compete with friends, making every playthrough a chance to set a new record.
+- **High Score System**: The high-score system allows players to keep track of their personal best scores and compete with friends, making every playthrough a chance to set a new record.

 ## Technologies Used
 Rapid Roll Advanced was developed using C++ and the SFML (Simple and Fast Multimedia Library) library.
 The project used various object-oriented programming concepts, including encapsulation, inheritance, polymorphism, function and operator overloading, templates, virtual and abstract functions, enumerations, and exceptions.
 Also the installation files were made using Inno Setup.